icarito/physics-with-xo/10_digital_to_analog.md

 ## Gnome Desktop, Audacity software

-In this environment we have a powerful tool, the Audacity application (version 1.3.11-beta), a free sound editor, is open source and multi-platform.
+In this environment we have a powerful tool, the Audacity application (version 1.3.11-beta), a free sound editor, that is open source and multi-platform.
 To synthesize sounds with adjustable frequency we must select in the menu bar the option Generate/Tone, and we will be shown a dialog window where we will be able to select desired values for the parameters shown:

 ![audacity](images/10_screen_2.png)